dougbthompson/GettingAndCleaningData_Project/README.md

 This contains the final output of mean values per (subject,activity), the values have also been rounded to 4 decimal places.

-You can see a sample of the data, in the file results.txt.
+You can see a sample of the data, in the file results.txt